oscarvantol/oscarvantol.github.io/blog-azure-functions-in-.NET5.md

 Right from the release we could start using .NET 5 in for example Azure App Service but for Azure Functions this was not the case.

 ## Why wasn't it there already?
 The reason that this is a bit more challenging is because the way the .NET model for Azure Function is implemented.
 The functions that you create will build a library that is loaded dynamically and hosted inside a running process.
 That means that that hosted process determines what version of .NET running.
 Azure Functions V1 was running .NET Full Framework and from V2 this was .NET core.
-The design originates from Azure WebJobs and as you can imagine this has some history by now.
-All this makes it a lot of work to get every to a next version of .NET but also to get everything on the Azure side working side by side with a lot of versions.
+The design of Azure Functions originates from Azure WebJobs and as you can imagine these libraries have some history by now.
+This makes it a lot of work to get every to a next version of .NET but also to get everything on the Azure side working side by side with a lot of versions.

 ## What's different?
 By the end of 2020 the team [reported](https://techcommunity.microsoft.com/t5/apps-on-azure/net-5-support-on-azure-functions/ba-p/1973055) that they would start building a new model for .NET, the "out-of-process" or "isolated" model.
 This model means that the application you build is no longer loaded inside the host but it is running by itself and communicating with the Functions runtime.
 This model is similar to the way all other (non .NET) languages run in Azure Functions.